wlauton/discord-bot/README.md

 - wheel → 0.34.2
 - FFmpeg → 4.2.3

-NB : This bot doesn't download any video<br>
+This bot doesn't download any video.
-     Add FFmpeg to path when you download it (https://www.youtube.com/watch?v=a_KqycyErd8)
+Add FFmpeg to path when you download it (https://www.youtube.com/watch?v=a_KqycyErd8).